 If you're searching for trails on websites that are not dog-specific, be sure to look for the trails that allow dogs.
 Also, pay attention to leash regulations.
 Many, if not most trails allow dogs only if they are on-leash.
 There are also plenty of great books that list dog-friendly trails, such as the "60 Hikes Within 60 Miles" series.
 Check out your local outdoor gear supply store for books on dog-friendly trails in your area.

-Now you're ready to head out into the great outdoors with your dog.
-Let us know your favorite places to hike with your dog in the comments!
+Now you're ready to head out into the great outdoors with your dog!